M0BILETASKFORCE/BYI/README.md

 Before you interact with me, I do have an anxiety disorder.
 Meaning i cannot start conversations alot.

-I do allow cuddles or people to sit with me, Just please do not cover me due to a cover discomfort.
+I do allow cuddles or people to sit with me, Just please do not cover me due to a general annoyance to covering.
 It is my boundary, Please respect it.

 When i get comfy with people, I tend to be very very talkative and annoying.
 If it gets to much for you, Pleaase tell me.
 Otherwise i will not know.